 In this tutorial, I go through the steps of setting up a Raspberry Pi ADC (Analog to digital converter).

-As you may already know the Pi doesn’t have any GPIO pins that are analog.
-This lack of analog pins makes connecting analog sensors a little more complex.
+As you may already know the Raspberry Pi does not currently feature GPIO pins that are analog.
+This lack of analog pins makes connecting analog sensors a little more complex, as the Pi will only accept digital inputs.

-A better solution to this would be to use what is known as an analog digital converter (MCP3008).
+A better solution to this is to use an analog to digital converter (MCP3008).
+The chip takes in analog signals and converts them into a digital data output.
 This chip involves a little bit of setting up which I will go into below.

 Equipment